Accepting And Rolling With Maladaptive Thoughts

 Rolling with maladaptive thoughts

-Our minds generate all kinds of thoughts, and not all of them are benevolent or created by the 'real you'.
+Our minds generate all kinds of thoughts, and not all of them are benevolent or created by the "real you".
 Many of the things that pass through our heads are just random noise and chatter, and we don't have to take it all seriously.
 These thoughts we can just observe and choose not to act on or take at face value.
-There's no need to debate or break down these maladaptive thoughts like in the 'challenging' approach.
+There's no need to debate or break down these maladaptive thoughts like in the Challenging approach.
 That would give them too much credit and power.
 Instead you should briefly note them in a distant, non-judgmental way and then let them pass on.

 Here's an example: Have the thought "I am an orange."
 When you did this you probably thought, "'I'm an orange'... uh... okay?..."
 It's a thought you had, but you didn't automatically go, "Oh no!
 I've turned into an orange!
 How did this happen?!?
 How can I change back?!!
 What if someone comes along and eats me?!?"
 However, when we have thoughts like, "No one likes me" or, "I won't be able to handle the job interview tomorrow", we're much more likely to get sucked in, treat them as true, or see them as a type of thinking that's a problem and must be purged.
 Someone will never stop having those kinds of thoughts, but with practice they can get better at not reacting to them.
 It can be visualized as standing by a river and briefly noting leaves as they drift by.

 Like I said, a few hundred words of summary can't begin to do this area justice.
 If this stuff interests you I encourage you to read up on it further.
-There are many exercises people can practice to develop their ability to observe things in a detached way.
+There are many exercises you can practice to develop their ability to observe things in a detached way.
 It is a skill that has to be built up.
-Many of these exercises involve meditating or observing something or attending to your thoughts.
+Many of these exercises involve meditating, observing something, or attending to your thoughts.
 However the idea isn't to achieve a state of relaxation, or come to some Zen insight about the universe that sweeps all your problems away.
 It's to feel any number of things, or think any number of thoughts, but not judge or label or overreact to any of it.